alkacon/opencms-docker/README.md

 ### Step 4: Login to OpenCms

-When the containers are set up, you can access OpenCms via `http://localhost/system/login`.
+When the containers are set up, you can access OpenCms workplace via `http://localhost/system/login`.

 The default account is user name `Admin` with password `admin`.

 ## Environment variables

-In addition to `DB_PASSWD`, the following Docker Compose environment variables are honored:
+In addition to `DB_PASSWD`, the following environment variables are supported:

 * `DB_HOST`, the database host name, defaults to `mysql`
 * `DB_USER`, the database user, default is `root`